MichaelYu1016/learning_log/README.md

 ---
 In this project, I use the Django 2.x, but  the author use the Django 1.x in the book.
 So there are some changes for the package and functions.

+* I use bootstrap4 instead of bootstrap3 to design the html, so the tags has many changes.